-Mr. Dub has significant experience in the financial area and serves as the Chair of the Company's Audit Committee.
+Mr. Dub has significant experience in the financial area and serves as a member of the Company's Audit and Compensation Committees.
 Mr. Dub gained his financial expertise from many years of service as an investment banker, having led the Asset Finance, Mortgage Finance, Capital Markets and Investment Banking practices at CSFB at various points in his career.
-His experience evaluating financial risks as well as his performance as Chair of the Company's Audit Committee are significant factors in the Governance and Nominating Committee's conclusion that he should be nominated as a director.
+His experience evaluating financial risks as well as his performance as a member of the Company's Audit and Compensation Committees are significant factors in the Governance and Nominating Committee's conclusion that he should be nominated as a director.